getify/You-Dont-Know-JS/get-started/ch3.md

 // "JS" -- not "Math"
 ```

-The assignment to `topic` creates a property of that name directly on `otherHomework`; there's no affect on the `topic` property on `homework`.
+The assignment to `topic` creates a property of that name directly on `otherHomework`; there's no effect on the `topic` property on `homework`.
 The next statement then accesses `otherHomework.topic`, and we see the non-delegated answer from that new property: `"Math"`.

 | NOTE: |
 | :--- |